cronvel/string-kit/documentation.md

 console.log( format( '%2s%s%s' , 'A' , 'B' , 'C' ) ) ; // 'BBC'
 ```

-If the number is preceded by a *plus* or a *minus* sign to use a relative position rather than an absolute position.
+If the number is preceded by a *plus* or a *minus* sign, the relative position is used rather than the absolute position.
 ```js
 console.log( format( '%+1s%-1s%s' , 'A' , 'B' , 'C' ) ) ; // 'BAC'
 ```